• Skip to primary navigation

 These corn fritters come together quickly and require very little preparation.
 Here’s how to make them:

-Step #1: Combine the corn, jalapeno, cilantro, green onion, and lime juice in a large bowl and mix together.
+Step #1: Combine the corn, jalapeno, cilantro, green onion, and lime juice in a large bowl and mix.

-Step #2: Add the flour, baking powder, chili powder, salt and black pepper and then mix to combine well.
+Step #2: Add the flour, baking powder, chili powder, salt, and black pepper and combine well.

 Step #3: Add the egg and milk to the mixture and mix well, then add the cheese and combine everything until the batter is mixed well and the cheese is evenly distributed.